Azure/benchpress/examples/KeyVault/KeyVault_Example.md

    - `westus3`          -> `your-key-vault-location`
    - `svcprinoid`       -> `your-svc-principal-object-id (the same object id from step 3)`

-1. If using a local copy of `Az.InfrastructureTesting`, replace `Import-Module Az.InfrastructureTesting` with `Import-Module "../../bin/BenchPress.Azure.psd1"`.
+1. If using a local copy of `BenchPress.Azure`, replace `Import-Module BenchPress.Azure` with `Import-Module "../../bin/BenchPress.Azure.psd1"`.
 Note that the final `AfterAll` step will properly remove the module regardless of which method is chosen to load the module.